How Effective are Large Language Models in Generating Software Specifications?: related work

 \subsubsection{Applications of LLMs to SE tasks}

-LLMs have been applied to many SE tasks, aside from the ones discussed in Section~\ref{sec:futuredirection}, such as code completion~\cite{plbart, codegen, incoder, codex}, test case generation~\cite{yuan2023no, chen2022codet, deng2023large, fsl-tester}, etc. Despite LLMs outstanding performance in certain tasks, their limitations have also been exposed in areas such as code summarization~\cite{sun2023automatic}, code suggestions~\cite{dakhel2023github}, and software Q\&A~\cite{xu2023we}.
-This further motivates our comprehensive evaluation of LLMs' potential in generating software specifications, aimed at uncovering their inherent strengths and weaknesses.
+LLMs have also been effectively applied to SE tasks such as code completion~\cite{codegen, codellama, li2023starcoder, ding2024crosscodeeval, zhang2023repocoder}, test case generation~\cite{yuan2023no, chen2022codet, deng2023large, fsl-tester}, program repair~\cite{ ruan2024specrover, zhang2024autocoderover}, and software security~\cite{xu2023leveraging, xie2024resym,codeart}, often outperforming traditional methods.
+However, LLMs have shown limitations in areas like code summarization~\cite{sun2023automatic}, code suggestions~\cite{dakhel2023github}, and software Q\&A~\cite{xu2023we}.
+For example, developers frequently outperform LLMs in code-related tasks, highlighting the need for a comprehensive evaluation of LLMs in generating software specifications to identify their strengths and weaknesses in this specific SE context.